bigkhangtheory/ActiveDirectoryTasks/Docs/Configurations/ActiveDirectoryOrganizationalUnits.md

 # ActiveDirectoryOrganizationalUnits

-This DSC configuration manages Organizational Units (OUs) within Active Directory in a hierachical structure.
+The **ActiveDirectoryOrganizationalUnits** DSC configuration manages Organizational Units (OUs) within Active Directory in a hierachical structure.

+An OU is a subdivision within an Active Directory into which you can place users, groups, computers, and other organizational units.

 <br />